 When you reach that point and the blues aren’t challenging, head over to the left chairlift (left on the map and looking at the hill) On these runs you have blues that link up with black diamonds 2/3rds of the way down.
 This way you can get some expert-level training in and develop your skills a bit more.

 Powder Ridge Expert Level

-There’s a lot of expert level terrain at the ski resort.
-When you’re ready to hit them, you’ll have an awesome time.
+There’s a lot of expert-level terrain at the ski resort.
+When you’re ready to hit them, you’ll have a fantastic time.
 Many of the runs are the basic steep ski runs and you won’t have a lot of turning, but you’ll get a lot of speed and carving in whenever you drop into a run.
 But if you hit up the black diamonds to the left of the resort, you’ll get some terrain in the way of turns and features on the hill.

 I was there on a bluebird day and thoroughly enjoyed riding on these black diamonds, and so did my students.

 I really liked the tiny rail/box park located in the back of the ski resort.
 It was on the top left-hand corner of the map inside a clearing of trees (go up the left chair and turn left off it.
 You can’t miss it).
 They were a decent size for beginners and intermediate riders and for some reason nobody else was using them.

 I spent a lot of the day there with my students hitting rails and giving pointers.
 If you’re a budding park rat.
 This would be a great area of the ski resort to check out and improve your skills.

 What Kind Of Terrain Parks Are At The Resort?